BAE Systems Taranis: Flight testing

-On 5 February 2014, BAE revealed information on the Taranis' flight tests.
-The UCAV's first flight occurred on 10 August 2013 at Woomera Test Range in South Australia.
-This flight lasted for approximately 15 minutes.
-A second sortie was launched on 17 August, and subsequent flights surpassed expectations for the airframe, flying at various speeds and heights for as long as one hour.
-By 2014, the Taranis' development costs had reached £185 million, compared to £140 million as originally projected.
-The Taranis is planned to be operational "post 2030" and used in concert with crewed aircraft.
+On 5 February 2014, BAE Systems revealed information on Taranis' flight tests.
+The UCAV's first flight occurred on 10 August 2013 at Woomera Test Range in South Australia; this flight lasted for approximately 15 minutes.
+A second sortie was launched on 17 August, and subsequent flights surpassed expectations for the airframe, which reportedly flew at various speeds and heights for as long as one hour.
+By February 2014, Taranis' development costs had reportedly reached £185 million, compared to £140 million as had been originally projected.
+Around this time, Taranis was planned to be operational "post 2030" and used in concert with crewed aircraft.